 The digital era has seen a highly concerning upward trend in reported data breaches, with human error being the main cause.
 Today, the organizational resilience buzzword is thrown into the corporate lingo on a daily basis, but are organizations actually practising it?
 Are they making it a strategic imperative?
 The simple answer is no.

 A recent request to the Information Commissioner's Office (ICO) in London has reported a 66% increase in data breaches since 2015.
-Of these, two-thirds of the incidents reported to the ICO were due to human error.
+Of these, two-thirds of the incidents reported were due to human error.
 According to the report, a 500% rise in the courts and justice sector were stated as well as a 317% rise in insurance firms and a 157% rise in general businesses.
 This trend, identified in London, represents a similar trend happening globally: a proliferation of data breaches due to human error.

 So, Who Is Responsible For Data Breaches?